|

 Duties may vary based on area of assignment.
 The following are representative duties, it is not the intent to capture all duties performed by this classification.

-- Manages information resources to respond to inquiries from citizens, students, and members of the film community.
+- Manages information resources and responds to inquiries from the public, students, and members of the media and film community.

 - Performs other related duties as assigned.